 I presume we all know what happened during WWII, we know what the nazi did to millions of people.
 We saw that on TV, we read that on books, we listened to it hundreds of time in our life.
 We know.
 But going there and actually seeing the whole place, listening to what they did is something really intense.
 We just leave the place wondering how men could have done that.
-We just can’t stop imagining how horrible it was for these “prisoners” to survive there.

 There are 3 main camps in the area: